dezordi/ncbi-acess/README.md

 - To recovery taxonomy information of ncbi acess IDs
 > python ncbi_seq_retrieve.py -in file_with_acess_ids.txt -db (nucleotide or protein) -ot gb -tx True

+- To recovery taxonomy information of host of ncbi acess IDs (ideal for viruses)
+> python ncbi_seq_retrieve.py -in file_with_acess_ids.txt -db (nucleotide or protein) -ot gb -tx True -th True
 ## Some considerations
 If you have a file with IDs from nucleotide sequences, you can't use this file in a protein database, and vice-versa.
 If you call help function, a table with which text formats are allowed per output type, and which output types are allowed per database.